 In one of the comic adaptations to Mighty Morphin' Power Rangers, Kimberly ends up screwing up and gets herself grounded.
 Preferring her to listen to her father and not get in trouble by teleporting away, the Rangers come up with an idea to get Kimberly out with a promise to make up for everything.

-In the Runaways, Nico once grounded Molly for apparently wandering off and supposedly making up a story about being kidnapped (she actually had been kidnapped after her powers caused her to fall asleep, but she couldn't prove it.)
+In the Runaways, Nico once grounded Molly for apparently wandering off after a battle and supposedly making up a story about being kidnapped (she actually had been kidnapped after her powers caused her to fall asleep, but her adventure was so bizarre that Nico didn't believe it.)

 In Tangled: Rapunzel has been grounded into the tower her whole life and when she asks to go outside, Mother Gothel snaps and yells "You are not leaving this tower!
 EVER!"